 A fair question.
 There are many different places where you can buy hoverboards.
 We tend to recommend Amazon these days due to their safety precautions for hoverboard safety, all suppliers who wish to sell their product at Amazon needs to include a full 167-point UL certificate.
 They have by far the biggest selection of hoverboards to choose from and they offer an extended warranty that covers a lot of different scenarios.
 For more information check out the Square trade scooter warranty.

-Starting out the quality of many hoverboards have tended to vary very much.
+Starting out the quality of many hoverboards have tended to varie very much.
 That has been sorted out and today and therefore all of the hoverboards that we recommend and review holds a high-quality in terms of components and manufacturing.
 There are no battery issues anymore as they use cells from reliable manufacturers such as LG and Samsung.
 All these batteries have gone through tests in order to ensure that the high safety standards of today are met.

 Yes, you can probably get a hoverboard for under $200 if you start looking at places like aliexpress.com.
 These aren’t top of the line, nor do they hold as high quality.
 We have combined a list of the cheapest hoverboards you can buy within the US in order to get good after-sales services and customer support.
 Read more on finding the cheapest hoverboard here.